Year 6 Admissions

-Our Transition Coordinator, Debbie Ford, will be delighted to provide information and answer any questions you might have to enable you to make an informed decision and select the right school for your child.
+Our Admissions Officer and Transition Coordinator, Debbie Ford, will be delighted to provide information and answer any questions you might have to enable you to make an informed decision and select the right school for your child.

 We work really hard to ensure that transition is stress free and students feel well supported and cared for ...

 Transition between schools is a really exciting time for Year 6 students, but we recognise that many may also feel nervous.
 We work really hard to ensure that transition is stress-free and students feel well supported and cared for.

 Every Year 6 child will be visited in their primary school by Debbie, who will talk them through the transition process and give them the opportunity to ask questions and discuss any concerns that they may have.

 There is an Induction Day in Term 6 which gives the students an opportunity to explore our school and to experience lessons.

 On joining us, your child will be well supported by our Peer Mentors and our friendly and approachable staff, as well as their Form Tutor, Head of House and Debbie.
 Any concerns or worries are swiftly resolved and we find that students settle quickly into our school community and are very happy.
 You can download a copy of our welcome information for students and parents by clicking here.